About T2T

 10. Sail the Mediterranean.

-11. Heliskiing in British Colombia or Swiss Alps
+11. Heliskiing in British Columbia or Swiss Alps

 12. Motorcycle across a country.

-13. Build a successful business (that doesn’t run my life).
+13. Run a successful business (that doesn’t run my life).

 14. Be applauded by more than 1,000 people.